No 1 Pocket Kodak Junior

-The three coloured variants of the No 1 Pocket Kodak Junior were produced in the US by Eastman Kodak but were not available in Europe; Kodak Ltd only produced the black version.
+The three coloured variants of the No 1 Pocket Kodak Junior were produced in the US by Eastman Kodak along with the black model, but the coloured variants were not produced in Europe; Kodak Ltd only manufactured the black version.

 According to Coe, a version with an iridescent leatherette covering was produced in the UK from 1930 - 1931 before reverting to a more conventional leather finish.
 There are several lens and shutter variations.

-Be wary of the sprung self-erecting mechanism as it can cause irreparable damage to the bellows if it is allowed to spring open to quickly.
-The coloured versions were originally produced with matching coloured bellows, but you may well find examples with replacement black bellows.
+Be wary of the sprung self-erecting mechanism as it can cause irreparable damage to the bellows if it is allowed to spring open too quickly.
+Note that the coloured versions were originally produced with matching coloured bellows, but you may well find examples with replacement black bellows.
 The coloured bellows tend to be much more fragile than their black counterparts.